Difference Between Apache Pig and Apache Hive

 - Apache hive is an analytical tool

-Head to Head Comparison Between Apache Pig vs Apache Hive (Infographics):
+Head to Head Comparison Between Apache Pig and Apache Hive (Infographics)

 - Apache Pig is more faster comparing Apache Hive